Updated April 8, 2022

 A high rate of vaccination among our students, faculty and staff supports the safety and well-being of our community and the communities in which we operate and engage in in-person learning, research, and outreach.

-Upload or update your vaccination records:
+Upload or update your COVID-19 vaccination records:

 Employees (including Student Employees)

-The OSU COVID-19 Vaccination Requirement applies to all university students unless exempted or excluded from this requirement.
+Effective Sept.
+15, 2021, OSU required students who work, learn or engage with others in-person as part of their academic experience to be vaccinated against COVID-19.
+The Vaccination Requirement Program applies to all university students unless exempted or excluded from this requirement.